acuparse/acuparse/docs/INSTALL.md

 ### smartHUB

-- Setup a local DNS override for `hubapi.myacurite.com` pointing to the external IP address of your Acuparse server.
+- Set up a local DNS override for `hubapi.myacurite.com` pointing to the external IP address of your Acuparse server.

 ### Access

-- Setup a local DNS override for `atlasapi.myacurite.com` pointing to the external IP address of your Acuparse server.
+- Set up a local DNS override for `atlasapi.myacurite.com` pointing to the external IP address of your Acuparse server.

 ### Troubleshooting